Manu’s Menu

 Storage and Shelf Life

-Store the dosa batter in an airtight container in the refrigerator for up to 3 days for best results, though it may last longer with a stronger sour flavour.
+Store dosa batter in an airtight container in the refrigerator for up to 3–5 days, as it will continue to ferment slowly over time.

 Print Pin Rate